| | |

 One of the main things to do in Bratislava is to take a stroll down the main promenade, Hviezdoslav Square.

-Beginning near the Most SNP and ending at the National Theatre, the promenade is lined with trees, fountains and statues with an abundance of gelato shops, bars and restaurants to choose from.
+Beginning near the Most SNP and ending at the National Theatre, the promenade is lined with trees, fountains and statues with an abundance of gelato shops, bars, and restaurants to choose from.

 The boulevard takes its name from Pavol Országh Hviezdoslav, a turn-of-the-century Slovak poet and dramatist who also translated works by Schiller, Shakespeare and Goethe.
 There is a large statue of him half-way along the promenade.

-Yes, you read that right – Bratislava has its very own city beach!
-Magio Beach is a man-made sandy beach along the Danube river that is located about a 20 minute walk away from Bratislava Old Town, in the Petrzalka district of the city.
+It’s called The Old Town Beach (Pláž Staré Mesto), and it’s a man-made sandy beach along the Danube river, a 20 minute walk away from the Old Town, in the Petrzalka district of the city.

-There are also two beach volleyball courts which are free to use, street food stands and stunning views of the Danube and Bratislava Castle.
+There are also two beach volleyball courts which are free to use, street food stands, and stunning views of the Danube and Bratislava Castle.

 11. Go swimming in Zlaté Piesky!